malkstik/Aaron-Robotic-Soln/README.md

 ros2 topic hz <sensor_id>_batch_update
 ```

-This measures the rate of distinct chunks of data coming in.
+This accounts for when the `SensorDataArray.msg` corresponding to the `sensor_id` is updated, measuring the rate of distinct chunks of data coming in.

 If a large density of data is required per time interval and these time intervals can be longer, then `num_samples` should be tuned to optimize the `<sensor_id>_update` rate.
 If a smaller density of data with more frequent updates is desired, then `num_samples` should be tuned to optimize the `<sensor_id>_batch_update` rate.
 There is necessarily a trade off between the two rates.